Thousands of years ago, Pompeii was a summer holiday destination for the rich and famous of the Roman Empire.

 During the non-peak months, the ruins close at 5 pm.

 Note: If you stay in Rome or Naples, it is almost impossible to reach Pompeii by 10 am.
-All the more reason for you to book your Pompeii tickets in advance so that you can enter the ruins the moment you arrive.
+This is all the more reason for you to book your Pompeii tickets in advance so that you can enter the ruins the moment you arrive.

 How to avoid the crowd at Pompeii